MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 You have probably already noticed how the modules differ in color.
 Each color represents another type of module:

-  * The blue modules are called ML-Modules, they process voxel images.
+  * The blue modules are called MLmodules, they process voxel images.
   * Green modules are OpenInventor-modules, they enable visual 3D scene graphs.
   * The brown modules are called Macro modules.
 Macro modules encapsulate a whole network in a single module.